laurabquintas/CombinedDistances/README.md

 ### Overview

 This project explored the predictive potential of distance metrics applied to mutation trees in cancer genomics.
-By analyzing the evolutionary pathways of tumors, we investigated whether these metrics—individually or in combination—can improve prognostic predictions beyond traditional genotype and clinical data.
+By analyzing the evolutionary pathways of tumors, we investigated whether these metrics, individually or in combination, can improve prognostic predictions beyond traditional genotype and clinical data.

 ### Motivation